6 Belief in the Manifestation of God

 6.6 How Bahá’u’lláh Fulfills His Mission

-The Kitáb-i-Aqdas is ripe with various symbols and expressions of the way Bahá’u’lláh fulfills His Mission for us.
+The Kitáb-i-Aqdas is ripe with various symbols and expressions of the way Bahá’u’lláh fulfills His mission for us.
 These titles include the Sun, the Pen, the Shepherd, the Sea, the Master, the Remembrance, the Temple, the Judge, the Chief, the Reminder, the Tongue, the Book, and We.
 These titles are often used in conjunction with other descriptions, but as you can see, these titles are encompassing of many roles and duties.
-All of these roles are framed within the name Glorious, and Bahá’u’lláh’s roles should be considered with respect of this exalted station.
+All of these roles are framed within the name Glorious, and Bahá’u’lláh’s roles should be considered with respect to this exalted station.

 Belief in Bahá’u’lláh as the Manifestation of God for our age does not mean to merely view Him as a philosopher or ethical reformer.
 He should not be viewed as a Unitarian where all paths currently lead to the same destination.
 Belief in Bahá’u’lláh as the Manifestation of God for our age means to view Him as more glorious than any person.
 This station lasts until the Day of His Revelation sets and a new Manifestation of God appears to fulfill the next Covenant.
 Every word, every letter, every breath which came from Bahá’u’lláh is the pathway for freedom.